 Natasha Hook has lived in Gosport all her life and attended both Elson and Bay House schools.
 A keen student, she studied Law, Politics, Psychology and Criminology at St Vincent College.
-She currently works for Caroline Dinenage MP where she started as an intern but is now a Parliamentary Assistant meaning she has a better understanding of the problems facing the residents of Leesland and Gosport.
-Natasha has an avid interest in sports and in her spare time she volunteered at Gosport Borough Football Club working in the club shop and can often be found at Gosport Borough Cricket Club if the football isn’t on!
+She currently works for Caroline Dinenage MP where she started as an intern but is now a Parliamentary Assistant meaning she has a better understanding of the problems facing the residents of Elson and Gosport.
+Natasha has an avid interest in sports and in her spare time she volunteered at Gosport Borough Football Club and can often be found at Gosport Borough Cricket Club if the football isn’t on!

 Being the daughter of Mark and Lynn Hook, Natasha has always taken an interest in both politics and Gosport.
 Natasha has always been interested and active in issues concerning young people in Gosport having joined Gosport Youth Council at the age of 11.
 She held various posts on the Youth Council and went on to be their chairman for two years.
 She was also an active member of Hampshire County Youth Council from aged 13 and later became their secretary.
 Being community minded and wanting to represent young people’s views she went on to represent Gosport and Fareham on the UK Youth Parliament, where she debated transport, voting and youth crime in the House of Commons, aged just 14 at the time making history as this was the first time the House of Commons was used by any outside body.